Difficult Bible Quiz about the Bible Persons.

 The angelic messenger informed Elizabeth that she would give birth to a child named John, and he would announce the arrival of the Messiah.

-This, of course, happened when John baptized Jesus in the River Jordan.
+The event happened when John baptized Jesus in the River Jordan.

 -